Deploying Django with Kamal (mrsk)

 - It's just Docker.
 Kamal itself is mostly a bunch of scripts to automate Docker deploys.

 - Batteries included.
-Automated TLS certs, zero downtime deploys, secrets (because we all have secrets), healthchecks, logs, and co.
+Automated TLS certs, zero downtime deploys, secrets, healthchecks, logs, and company.

 In this post I'll walk you through my template to deploy a Django monolith, but you can also use it for Rails or Laravel.
 Most of the building blocks are the same.